syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Enable-Persistence.md

 ## Accessing currently stored state

-Persisted state can be accessed through local storage using the corresponding key name.
+The persisted state can be accessed through local storage using the corresponding key name.
 Key name is the combination of plugin name and control id.

 {% highlight js %}
 var gridStateString = window.localStorage.ejGridGrid; // grid state as string